 A Director is not considered as independent if he/she has served on the Board of Directors for a period exceeding nine years, consecutive or not.

-A Director is not considered as independent if he/she is a major shareholder or represents a major shareholder or has close family ties with a major shareholder.
+A Director is not considered as independent if he/she is a significant shareholder or represents a significant shareholder or has close family ties with a significant shareholder.

 A Director is not considered as independent if he/she has any other connection with the Senior Executive Management or with members of the Board of Directors of the Bank or the Group through any business relationship (for example, through common ownership, directly or indirectly, of 20% or more of voting rights or share capital of a company and/or through cross-directorships in a company, excluding non-profit making organisations).

-Where the Board of Directors considers that a Director is independent, even though not all the independence criteria are satisfied, it may classify him/her as independent provided it can adequately justify its view.
-It must explain its position to the Central Bank of Cyprus and to the shareholders of the Company in the Annual Corporate Governance Report.
+The Board of Directors may determine that a Director is independent, notwithstanding that not all the independence criteria above are satisfied, (or if there are other relationships or circumstances which may appear relevant to the determination of independence) but in such circumstances it must be able to justify its view and state reasons.
+It must also explain its position to the Central Bank of Cyprus and to the shareholders of the Company in the Annual Corporate Governance Report.

 “Material business relationship” is the business relationship with a supplier of goods or a provider of services which involves a total financial transaction, on a consolidated basis, which exceeds the sum of €100.000 or 2% of the consolidated turnover of the preceding financial year of the supplier, whichever is smaller.
 Organisations which receive from the Group significant contributions (more than 3% of the consolidated income of the organization in the preceding year), and providers of financial, legal, accounting and other related consulting services, independent of the fees of such service.